-This analysis identified 21 historic resources and three linear resources located in this portion of the area of potential effects.
+This analysis identified 21 cultural resources and three linear resources located in this portion of the APE.
 There are no known identified archaeological resources in this area.
-Details about these resources can be found in Table E-1 (historic properties) and Table E-2 (linear resources), located in Appendix E. The location of each resource is shown in Figure F-28, located in Appendix F.
+Details about these resources can be found in Table E-1 (historic properties) and Table E-2 (linear resources), located in Appendix E, Historic Properties by Location.
+The location of each resource is shown in Figure F-4, located in Appendix F, Figures.

-The 21 historic resources identified include businesses (5), residences (6), churches (2), buildings owned or operated by the town government (3), the Holly Santa Fe railroad depot (5PW.73), and rural resources (4).
+The 21 cultural resources identified include businesses (5), residences (6), churches (2), buildings owned or operated by the town government (3), the Holly Santa Fe railroad depot (5PW.73), and rural resources (4).
 The government resources include Shanner Elementary School, the town hall (and public library) (5PW.175), and the Holly Gymnasium, which is a Works Progress Administration-era gymnasium.
 Two of the identified resources are the town's mill and grain elevators, which are agricultural property types.
-The Holly barn located south of the railroad line near Vinson Street is one of the best examples of a historic barn in the area of potential effects.
+The Holly barn (no OAHP site number available) located south of the railroad line near Vinson Street is one of the best examples of a historic barn in the APE.

-National Register eligibility status for the historic resources identified in this area is as follows: National Register (3), officially eligible (1), and field eligible (17).
-The National Register resources are the Holly Santa Fe railroad depot (5PW.73), the Holly Gymnasium, and the Holly City Hall and Library (5PW.175).
-The Holly barn has been officially determined eligible for the National Register.
+National Register eligibility status for the cultural resources identified in this area is as follows: National Register (3), officially eligible (1), and field eligible (17).
+The National Register resources are the Holly Santa Fe railroad depot (5PW.73), the Holly Gymnasium (no OAHP site number available), and the Holly City Hall and Library (5PW.175).
+The Holly barn (no OAHP site number available) has been officially determined eligible for the National Register.

-Linear resources identified in this portion of the area of potential effects include a railroad, a ditch, and the Santa Fe Trail.
+Linear resources identified in this portion of the APE include a railroad, a ditch, and the Santa Fe Trail.